For Transfer Students

-The biochemistry sequence required by many health graduate programs is not offered at community colleges, so most likely, you will be taking at least biochemistry at a four-year school.
 If you plan to complete a science major, you will have some advanced science coursework completed at a four-year school and the graduate schools can also use those grades to evaluate your performance in science courses.
 However, this does not mean that you must choose a science major!
 You could also take additional science electives and complete a non-science major.

 The bottom line is that you should take the prehealth courses where ever it is best for you to take them.
 This doesn't mean where you can get the highest grades, but where you will learn the material as well as possible.
 If community college is the best place for you now, take the courses there.
 Once you transfer to the UW, however, it is generally not a good idea to return to the community college to take additional science classes.

 MYTH—If you want to get into a health graduate program, you should complete a science major.